-Although we'd lived in Mackenzie Country, Lake Tekapo & Fairlie for over a year, we regularly returned to Christchurch for Leah's professional matters & for us to visit our sons.
-I kept up with post quake Christchurch by following the news & visiting Christchurch suburbs.
+Although we'd lived in Mackenzie Country, Lake Tekapo & Fairlie for over a year, we regularly returned to Christchurch for Leah's professional matters & for us to visit Jake & Luke.
+I kept up with post quake Christchurch by following the news & visiting Christchurch suburbs & the CBD.

 Most of the houses & commercial bldgs in the red zone had been demolished by CERA.
 A few houses still to go.
 They were boarded, fence cordoned & danger taped, some with asbestos warning tapes.